drakakisgeo/scorm-demo/README.md

 # Scorm example

-This repo exists because I wanted to have a working example following the blog http://www.vsscorm.net that has a great guide/tutorial regarding scorm.
+This repo exists because I wanted to have a working example (version 1.2) following the blog http://www.vsscorm.net that has a great guide/tutorial regarding scorm.

 ## Instructions